crimro-se/imagedb/README.md

 # imagedb

-A GUI software to facilitate indexing and searching an untagged collection of images locally.
+GUI software to facilitate indexing and searching an untagged collection of images locally.

 ![screenshot](imagedb.jpg)